coderefinery/manuals/team-leaders.md

 ## Background: Teams

-We ask learners to register individually or as teams: This could for example be a group colleagues/friends where one of the team members has a bit of knowledge on the tools presented in the workhop.
+A team could be for example a
+group colleagues/friends where one of the team members has a bit of knowledge on the tools presented in the workhop.
 This person can act as team leader for the workshop, but may still learn a thing or two themselves.
 In that way